-Beneficial ownership is determined according to the rules of the SEC and generally means that a person has beneficial ownership of a security if he, she or it possesses sole or shared voting or investment power of that security, and of convertible securities that are currently exercisable or exercisable within 60 days after September 30, 2015.
+Beneficial ownership is determined according to the rules of the SEC and generally means that a person has beneficial ownership of a security if he, she or it possesses sole or shared voting or investment power of that security, and of convertible securities that are currently exercisable or exercisable within 60 days after December , 2015.
 Shares of our common stock issuable pursuant to options or warrants, if any, are deemed outstanding for computing the person holding such options or warrants and the percentage of any group of which the person is a member but are not deemed outstanding for computing the percentage of any other person.
 Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the persons named in the table below have sole voting and investment power with respect to all shares of common stock shown that they beneficially own, subject to community property laws where applicable.
 The information does not necessarily indicate beneficial ownership for any other purpose, including for purposes of Section 13(d) and 13(g) of the Securities Act.

-Our calculation of the percentage of beneficial ownership prior to this offering is based on 93,500,000 shares of common stock outstanding as of September 30, 2015, assuming the conversion of our outstanding series A preferred stock into common stock, as if the conversion had occurred as of September 30, 2015.
+Our calculation of the percentage of beneficial ownership prior to this offering is based on December , 2015, assuming the conversion of our outstanding preferred stock into common stock, as if the conversion had occurred as of December , 2015.
 Our calculation of the percentage of beneficial ownership after this offering is based on shares of common stock outstanding immediately after the closing of this offering (assuming no exercise of the underwriters' option to purchase additional shares of our common stock).